 These Candy Topped Toffee Squares get better with every layer.

-First is the buttery shortbread crust which gain their toffee moniker from the nice dose of dark brown sugar.
+First is the buttery shortbread crust which gained its toffee moniker from the nice dose of dark brown sugar.
 A smooth, rich chocolate ganache graces the middle followed by whatever chopped candy or toasted nut you desire.

 I know it seems early to be sharing holiday cookie recipes, but if you’re anything like me, the season will creep up on you and then panic will set in.
 So go ahead and start collecting recipes early.